pnordahl/monorail/README.md

 Executing arbitrary bash functions against the changes detected by `monorail` has a number of applications, including:

-  * executing commands against all projects you've modified, without specifically targeting them; `monorail-bash` ensures that for each changed target, the requested commands are executed sequentially
+  * executing commands against all projects/dependencies/links you've modified, without specifically targeting them; `monorail-bash` ensures that for each changed target, the requested commands are executed sequentially
   * running specific commands against all changed targets as part of CI (e.g. `check`, `build`, `test`, `deploy`, etc.)

 ### Explicit

 Manually selecting targets gives one the ability to execute commands independent of VCS change detection.
 Applications include:

-  * getting new developers up to speed working on a target codebase, as one can define all setup code in a set of commands and execute it against the target, e.g. a `bootstrap` command
+  * getting new developers up to speed working on a codebase, as one can define all setup code in a set of commands and execute it against the target, e.g. a `bootstrap` command
   * run any command for any target in the entire repo, as desired

 To illustrate manually selecting targets, we will run the `setup` command we defined but did not execute previously.
 Execute the following (removing the `-v` to cut down on the visual noise):

-	monorail-bash exec -t group1/target1 -c setup
+	monorail-bash exec -t group1/project1 -c setup

 ```
 Installing everything you need